Chaitalykundu/Web-Development/02-CSS/01-Basic/11-box-model/theory.md

 &nbsp;

-# Explanation of the different parts:
+# Explanation of the different parts

 - <u>Content</u> - The content of the box, where text and images appear
 - <u>Padding </u> - Clears an area around the content.
 The padding is transparent